Scille/parsec-cloud/docs/development/how_to_add_a_rpc_cmd.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

-The goal of this document is to cover all the necessary steps to add an API route to Parsec.
+The goal of this document is to cover all the necessary steps to add an API RPC command to Parsec.

+> Client-to-server RPC API routes are also called "commands" in Parsec.
+There are three command families: `anonymous_cmds` (authentication not required), `authenticated_cmds` (authentication required) and `invited_cmds` (invitation required).
+>
+> Note there is another unrelated API for administration purpose that uses REST instead of RPC (as it is expected to be used by admin using curl), this documentation doesn't cover it.

 In summary:

-1. Add the schema describing the new API route
+1. Add the schema describing the new API RPC command
 2. Generate binding code and serialization tests
 3. Implement server-side code (In-memory & PostgreSQL) and tests
 4. Implement client-side code and tests

 > Note that you will need a working development environment.
 See (./README.md).

 ## Schema generation

 Let's add a new `dummy` route to `invited_cmds`.

-> API routes are also called "commands" in Parsec.
-There are three command families: `anonymous_cmds` (authentication not required), `authenticated_cmds` (authentication required) and `invited_cmds` (invitation required).

-In [this folder](../../misc/libparsec/crates/protocol/schema/invited_cmds/) add a `dummy.json5` schema describing the API route.
+In [this folder](../../misc/libparsec/crates/protocol/schema/invited_cmds/) add a `dummy.json5` schema describing the API RPC command.

 ```json5
 [